steven-omaha/pacdef/README.md

 ## Use-case

-`pacdef` allows the user to have consistent packages among multiple Linux machines by managing packages in group files.
+`pacdef` allows the user to have consistent packages among multiple Linux machines and different backends by managing packages in group files.
 The idea is that (1) any package in the group files ("managed packages") will be installed explicitly, and (2) explicitly installed packages *not* found in any of the group files ("unmanaged packages") will be removed.
 The group files are maintained outside of `pacdef` by any VCS, like git.